sinonjs/sinon/docs/release-source/release/spies.md

 #### `spy.calledOnceWith(arg1, arg2, ...);`

-Returns `true` if spy was called at exactly once with the provided arguments.
+Returns `true` if spy was called exactly once in total and that one call was using the provided arguments.

 #### `spy.alwaysCalledWith(arg1, arg2, ...);`